 - (Optional) Designate a phone number field (Similar to designating an email field that gets automatically piped to the Participant List.

 - Decide how to handle overlapping SMS invitations

 - Can enter a phone number and/or email address

 - Select the participant’s preference when adding them to the Participant List

 - You then have the option of sending out the invitations through the Participant List via email, SMS, or the participant’s preference.

-- It is MGB Policy that the research study create language in the text message invite allowing for an opt-out method for participants from receiving further text messages.
+- It is Mass General Brigham Policy that the research study create language in the text message invite allowing for an opt-out method for participants from receiving further text messages.